codatio/codat-docs/docs/accounting-api/guides/bill-pay/how-the-demo-app-works.md

 ---
 title: "How the demo app works"
 sidebar_label: "How it works"
-description: "Get a deep dive into the functionality of the Bill Pay demo app."
+description: "Get a deep dive into the functionality of the Bill Pay demo app"
 ---

 Now you're ready to explore the functionality of the bill pay demo app in more depth.
-The user flow diagram describes the app's functionality at a high level, while the API requests document the flow of data between the app and Codat's Accounting API.
+The user flow diagrams describes the app's functionality at a high level, while the API requests document the flow of data between the app and Codat's Accounting API.

-Sections:

-- Connect the demo app to QuickBooks Online
+## Connect the demo app to QuickBooks Online
-- View bills
-- Pay a bill

 ### Understand the authorization process